-The problem isn't so much the sound of an internal combustion engine doing its thing (unless it's constantly at full chat, such as on a track, or firing through an obnoxiously loud exhaust), but the turbulent roar of wind ripping around a helmet.
+The problem isn't so much the sound of an internal combustion engine doing its thing (unless it's constantly at full chat, such as riding your bike on a track or firing through an obnoxiously loud exhaust) but the turbulent roar of wind ripping around a helmet.
 Thankfully a decent pair of motorcycling earplugs can make all the difference.

 There are lots of different motorcycling earplugs available, from incredibly cheap disposable off-the-shelf ones to custom-made items costing significant money.
-We've listed a broad selection of what's available, along with real world reviews and an overview of key points.
+We've listed a broad selection of what's available, along with real-world reviews and an overview of key points.

 Top motorcycle earplugs

-The cheap ones
+Best cheap ones

 3. CF Motoblock

-The bespoke ones
+Best bespoke ones

 Reusable silicone earplugs from the same folks who brought us the best-selling anti-mist visor

-The comfy ones
+Best comfy ones

-The adjustable ones
+Best adjustable ones

 The idea here is that in addition to three hypoallergenic silicone flanged earplugs, you get three